 Check-in and the orientation to the computer testing process may take approximately 15-20 minutes.
-The time allowed to take the individual examination sections is shown below and includes any breaks taken during the testing of a section.
+The time allowed to take the individual examination sections is shown below and includes any breaks taken at the test center during the testing of a section.

-National Section 2 Hours State Section 1.5 Hours
+National Section 2.5 Hours State Section 1.5 Hours

-NOTE: Since the National and State Sections are timed separately, a break time taken between sections will NOT be deducted from timed exam sections.
+NOTE: Since the National and State Sections are timed separately, a break time taken at the test center between sections will NOT be deducted from timed exam sections.